AMERICAN RHODODENDRON SOCIETY

 Section E. Election Process for District Directors and Directors' Alternates

-The names, with brief biographies, of all nominees shall be published in the Quarterly, in an issue specified by the Board.
+The names, with brief biographies, of all nominees shall be published in the Journal ARS, in an issue specified by the Board.
 If there is more than one nominee for either District Director or District Director Alternate, the Secretary of the Society, or the Secretary's designate, shall provide a mail ballot to each member entitled to vote in the district conducting an election.
 Such ballots are to be returned to the Secretary, or to the Secretary's designate, on or before a date specified by the Board, and all ballots received by the specified date will be counted as valid.
 Candidates receiving a plurality of such votes will be certified by the Secretary, or by the Secretary's designate, as having been elected.
 If there is only one nominee for each office, the Secretary, or the Secretary's designate, without the balloting process, shall certify such nominees as having been elected.

 Section F. Counting Ballots

 Ballots shall be counted by the Board or by person(s) designated by it.
-In case of any tie vote, a plurality of the directors as a group shall decide the winner.
+In case of any tie vote, a plurality of the Directors as a group shall decide the winner.

 HONORS, AWARDS, AND RATINGS